MERIT: Modular Framework for Multimodal Misinformation Detection with Web-Grounded Reasoning

 \subsection{Baselines}

-We compare MIRAGE against all baselines reported in Liu et al.~\cite{liu2024mmfakebench}.
+We compare MERIT against all baselines reported in \citet{liu2024mmfakebench}.
 The primary baselines are GPT-4V with standard prompting (72.3\% F1, 75.6\% accuracy on validation) and GPT-4V with the MMD-Agent framework (74.0\% F1, 76.8\% accuracy).
 MMD-Agent decomposes the detection task hierarchically into textual veracity checking, visual veracity checking, and cross-modal consistency reasoning, then integrates reasoning with Wikipedia-based external knowledge retrieval.
 Additional baselines include open-source LVLMs ranging from 7B to 34B parameters (LLaVA-1.6, InstructBLIP, BLIP2, VILA) with F1 scores between 7.9\% and 67.2\%, as well as traditional detection methods.
-Complete baseline results are available in Table 6 of Liu et al.~\cite{liu2024mmfakebench}.
+Complete baseline results are available in Table~6 of \citet{liu2024mmfakebench}.